googlefonts/colr-gradients-spec/colr-gradients-spec.md

 vector and fall back to no-color if the glyph is not found there either.

 A glyph using the new extension is mapped to an ordered list of layers.
 Each layer includes a glyph id of shape as well as a *paint*.
-There are three types of paint defined currently, with capacity for future extensions: solid, linear gradient, radial gradient.
+There are four types of paint defined currently, with capacity for future extensions: solid, linear gradient, radial gradient, and group.

 We have added an "alpha" (transparency) scalar to each invocation of a palette color.
 This allows for the expression of translucent versions of palette